NerdillionTwoMillion/IDM-Universial-Activator/README.md

 1) Download and install [IDM](https://www.internetdownloadmanager.com/).

-2) Run "IDM Universial Activator.exe" to set the create a license and activate IDM
+2)In the "bin\debug" Run "IDM Universial Activator.exe" to create the license and activate IDM

-###Contact Me
+### Contact Me

 My email is nerdilliontwomillion@protonmail.com or hit me up on [Reddit](https://www.reddit.com/user/NerdillionTwoMillion)